A while back, I found this post on Bergdorf Goodman’s editorial site called A Gentleman’s Guide to Definitive Shoes.

 Why?
 Because while the individual shoe styles they present are great, they feature really, really expensive versions.
 Naturally, of course, since it’s Bergdorf.
 I don’t blame ’em.

-If you read through their article and like what you see, but can’t stomach the steep prices, here are some alternatives.
+If you check out their suggestions and like what you see, but can’t stomach the steep prices, here are some alternatives.

 The Rugged Wingtip Brogue

 Aesthetically, the major differences are the brogue styling and the soles.

 The Bergdorf version has that really heavy broguing and lug rubber sole.
 The pair from Vince Camuto also has a rubber sole, though they’re not lugged.
 Tricker’s is another brand to consider for their heavy broguing style.